Buyer’s Guide: The Best Safety Glasses for DIYers and Pros

 American National Standards Institute (ANSI) Approval

 The American National Standards Institute (ANSI) is a private organization that manages the voluntary standards system within the United States.
-While ANSI is not a government organization, it does work closely with the government to set acceptable standards for safety equipment, machinery, tools, and more.
+While ANSI is not a governmental organization itself, it works closely with the government to set acceptable standards for safety equipment, machinery, tools, and more.
 That being the case, any pair of safety glasses you purchase should be ANSI-approved.
-Safety glasses that do not have an ANSI certification have not met the threshold set out by the voluntary standards system in the United States and should not be expected to provide reliable protection.
-Look for the blue or black ANSI symbol on the packaging (or the frame of the safety glasses) for verification.
+Safety glasses that do not have ANSI certification have not yet met the threshold set out by the voluntary standards system and should not be expected to provide reliable protection.

 Ultra Violet (UV) Protection